 But I’ve come up with processes to keep my hot mess from exploding (still haven’t figured out how to keep track of combs though).

-I always think I will remember my ideas, but I hardly ever do.
-Now, I ALWAYS write them down, whether it’s in the notes app on my phone, in my brainstorming notebook, or on my computer.
+I always think I will remember my ideas with writing them down, but I hardly ever do.
+Now, I ALWAYS write my thoughts when inspiration strikes, whether it’s in the notes app on my phone, in my brainstorming notebook, or on my computer.
 That’s a lot of places to keep notes, but I like to have a place I can write down my ideas wherever I am.

 When you get an idea, don’t trust your memory: write it down.
 You’ll be grateful later.

 I use simple items, but I know some bloggers like to use Evernote to keep track of ideas.

 Can you imagine never having to start a week scrambling to figure out what you’re going to post on your blog?
 Brainstorming a big list of blog post ideas will keep your content well from drying up.

 I’m an idea girl, so this is one of my favorite parts of writing my blog.
 My process was pretty willy-nilly at first, but now I use more thought and strategy to decide what to post each week.

 I loved Molly Marshall’s post on how she brainstormed 111 blog post ideas in one hour.
 I used her method although I didn’t come up with 100 blog posts (I needed to go to bed), it helped me focus.